fpgadeveloper/ethernet96/README.md

   * Uses PS integrated Gigabit Ethernet MACs (GEM)
   * Uses PCS/PMA or SGMII IP to implement the SGMII over LVDS links
   * Uses 625MHz clock from port 3 PHY, shared logic in SGMII core for ports 0 and 1
-  * All 4 ports have been tested on hardware with lwIP echo server
+  * All 4 ports have been tested on hardware with lwIP echo server and PetaLinux

 ## Build instructions